Are Gutters Really Necessary?

 Though gutters are usually required or highly encouraged, there are some situations in which gutters are optional.
 We’ve listed them below.

-- Downward slopes: If your home sits on top of a hill, you may have to worry less about gutters.
+If your home sits on top of a hill, you may have to worry less about gutters.
 Water is more likely to naturally move away from your home if your landscaping and property feature a lot of downward slopes that point away from your home.

-- Long overhang: If your home’s overhang is between six to 10 inches long, you may be able to avoid installing a gutter system depending on other factors, such as landscaping and your local climate.
+If your home’s overhang is between six to 10 inches long, you may be able to avoid installing a gutter system depending on other factors, such as landscaping and your local climate.

 Gutter Problems and Solutions

 - Clogging: Because gutters feature large openings, debris like leaves, twigs, pine needles, shingle grit, and pollen can build up over time.
 Birds and other animals can also build nests inside your gutters.
-These issues cause water clogs and water damage.
+These issues cause water clogs, overflowing, and water damage.
 However, you can combat this problem with routine cleaning and maintenance or investing in a gutter guard system.

 How To Improve Gutters